Women's Plans Foundation

 Carolyn Blanden, Joanne Epp PhD, Helen Sheffer.

 Emeritus Trustee: Dr. Stefania Siedlecky.

-Events Committee: Linda Cameron, Zeny Edwards, Jenny Hall, Marjorie James OAM, Miranda Johnson, Margaret Milne, Sandra Nicholson, Alice Oppen OAM, Trish Procter, Helen Sheffer.
+Events Committee: Linda Cameron, Zeny Edwards, Jenny Hall, Marjorie James OAM, Miranda Johnson, Pauline Markwell, Margaret Milne, Alice Oppen OAM, Trish Procter, Helen Sheffer.

-Siobhan Sellick of William Buck Pty Ltd. provides accounting services; Julian Oppen is webmaster and host; Stuart Cameron of UBS assists with investment for the Trust Fund.
+Siobhan Sellick of William Buck Pty Ltd. provides accounting services; Julian Oppen is webmaster/host and Anya Poukchanski assists; Stuart Cameron of UBS assists with investment for the Trust Fund.

 3 Madeline Street, Hunter's Hill, NSW 2110